 Why Live in Cooper

-Cooper, a neighborhood in east Minneapolis, contours the Mississippi River and features historic single-family homes on tightly gridded streets.
+Cooper, a neighborhood in southeast Minneapolis, contours the Mississippi River and features historic homes on tightly gridded streets.
 The area is known for its proximity to both Minneapolis and St. Paul, being 5 and 7 miles away, respectively.
+Homes in Cooper are primarily historic bungalows and American Foursquares, featuring unique architectural details.
 Residents enjoy jogging or relaxing along the riverfront, a major draw for the community.
-Lake Street is the culinary hub, with local favorites like the Himalayan Restaurant, Sonora Grill, and Merlins Rest Pub offering diverse dining options.
+Lake Street is the culinary hub, with local favorites like Himalayan Restaurant, Sonora Grill and Merlins Rest providing diverse dining options.
 Hi-Lo Diner and Longfellow Grill are also popular spots.
-For errands, Minnehaha Center provides essentials with stores like Target and Dollar Tree, while groceries can be found at Cub Foods and ALDI.
-Cooper is somewhat walkable and highly bikeable, with a Bike Score of 96/100.
-The neighborhood is served by Abbott Northwestern Hospital, 3 miles away, and the Minneapolis-Saint Paul International Airport, 6 miles away.
-Brackett Recreation Center offers art classes, sports leagues, and seasonal events, including outdoor yoga and family-friendly movies in the park.
+For errands, Minnehaha Center has familiar stores like Target and Dollar Tree, while groceries can be found at Cub and Aldi.
+The neighborhood is served by Abbott Northwestern Hospital, 3 miles away, and Minneapolis-St. Paul International Airport, 6 miles away.
+West River Parkway boosts pedestrian access to downtown Minneapolis, and commuters can also take Metro Transit buses.
+Brackett Recreation Center offers art classes, sports leagues and seasonal events, including outdoor yoga and family-friendly movies in the park.
 White Sands Beach and Brackett Park provide additional outdoor activities.
-The homes in Cooper are primarily historic bungalows and American Foursquares, featuring unique architectural details.
-Schools in the area include Howe Elementary and Minnehaha Academy, the latter being highly rated.
-The neighborhood has a low crime risk compared to the national average, making it a desirable place to live.
+Schools in the area include Minnehaha Academy, a well-rated private school.

 Frequently Asked Questions